How may courses do I need to take in order to receive the SOCI Training Award?

-The Design (390.676) and Quantitative Analysis (390.672) courses are complementary and should be taken in sequence in the same year if possible.
-Ethics and Regulation (390.673), Quality Improvement and Knowledge Translation (390.678), and Database Design (390.677) have no prerequisites and may be taken before or after the Design/Quantitative Analysis sequence.
+The Design of Clinical Studies (390.676) and Quantitative Analysis (390.672) courses are complementary and should be taken in sequence in the same year if possible.
+Ethics and Regulation (390.673), Quality Improvement and Knowledge Translation (390.678), Outcomes and Effectiveness (390.675), and Database Design (390.677) have no prerequisites and may be taken before or after the Design/Quantitative Analysis sequence.

 What is the application deadline for this program?

-There is no application deadline.
-Individuals who wish to participate in the SOCI training program may apply and begin at any point in the academic year.
+There is no application deadline, candidates may apply and begin at any point in the academic year.